carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 > ## Introduce yourself!
 > In the Etherpad, please sign in with your name, pronouns, and a fun fact about yourself.
 Also, please add your name and pronouns in the upper right corner of the pad, and select your favorite color to display with your text.
+> When you are finished, please raise your hand by writing "hand" in the chat.
+When the Trainer calls on you, unmute and briefly say your name and location (city, country).
 >
-> Be sure to share your introductions again during your first group activity of the day.
+> Be sure to share your introductions again -- with fun facts! -- during your first group activity of the day.
 {: .challenge}

 ## How to Host a Workshop: a technical guide